 How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

-A leather collar can last a long time if you treat it like leather, not like a towel.
-The goal is simple: get the grit off, clean without soaking, dry slow, then add back a little moisture so the leather stays flexible.
+A leather dog collar can last a long time if you treat it like leather, not like a towel.
+The goal is simple: get grit off, clean without soaking, dry slowly, then add back a little moisture so the leather stays flexible.

-• Clean small spots with a tiny amount of leather safe soap.
+3. Clean small spots with a tiny amount of leather-safe soap.

 Simple supplies